YevIgn/amphetype/readme.txt

+This is actually my fork of somebody else's fork of 'my fork of amphetype'.

+This fork hacks in python 3 compatibility.
+I did it quickly and carelessly and probably missed a bunch of things.
+Email me at jjl@pobox.com if you hit a problem.
+To run it:

+* make a python 3 virtualenv (python -m venv ~/my/virtualenvs/amphetype)
+* activate the virtualenv (source ~/my/virtualenvs/amphetype/bin/activate)
+* in the root directory of this git repository, install: pip install -e .
+* python -c 'import Amphetype'

+amphetype is lovely, thank you tristesse!

+-oOo- the next guy's readme starts here -oOo-

 My Fork of Amphetype - A great typing program.
 It contains a bunch of small improvements that I needed to use it.